 Cafe Zupas Wisconsin cauliflower soup

-Disclaimer: This is a sponsored post for the National Frozen & Refrigerated Foods Association (NFRA).
+Disclosure: This is a sponsored post for the National Frozen & Refrigerated Foods Association (NFRA).
 All thoughts, opinions, and leftover bowls of Wisconsin cauliflower soup are 100 percent honest, delicious and all mine.

 ‘Tis the season for all those holiday goings-on but let’s be honest, it’s really soup season.
 Last week I featured a homemade minestrone soup with pancetta (mmm…pancetta).
 This week I bring you something a heck of a lot creamier and one of my favorites from Café Zupas: Wisconsin cauliflower soup.

 Wisconsin cauliflower and mushroom bisque are my two very most favorite soups at Zupas.

 I found this copycat recipe for Zupas Wisconsin cauliflower soup thanks to Nikki from Chef in Training.
 I tried it using a low-sodium chicken broth and found I needed to add more salt at the end, so my suggestion is to stick with regular chicken broth on this one.